saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 To train the model, initially I used the LeNet-5 architecture which has Adam Optimizer but initial both training and validation accuracy came out pretty low which means the model was underfitting (approx. 78%), I tried increasing the epoch size from 10 and reduce the batch size from 128, also changed learn rate and keep probability during dropout.
 I also tried adding dropout, max_pooling, avg_pooling layers in between the convolution layer and fully connected layer, but the maximum vaidation accuracy I could achieve was 93.2% with training accuracy reaching 99.0%.

 So I thought of changing the arachitecture and making the netwrok more deeper by adding more layers, DAVE-2 CNN has been successfully implemented on vehicle, trained using three cameras (left, center, right), to drive using only single center camera. (https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
-After reading the paper, I thought of using the network architecture with some modifications to the filter depth, with this latest change I achieved 94.5% validation accuracy.
+After reading the paper, I thought of using the network architecture with some modifications to the filter depth, with this latest change I achieved 94.6% validation accuracy.

 Final Model Results are as follows:
-Training Accuracy
+Training Accuracy - 98.9%
-Validation Accuracy -
+Validation Accuracy - 94.6%
-Test Accuracy -
+Test Accuracy - 91.9%

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are eight German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image4] ![alt text][image5] ![alt text][image6] ![alt text][image7]
-![alt text][image7] ![alt text][image8]
+![alt text][image8] ![alt text][image9] ![alt text][image10] ![alt text][image11]

-The first image might be difficult to classify because ...

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: